brittrohrer/html200-adopt-a-dog/README.md

 ## Supported Browsers
 This website is compatible with:
--Google Chrome
+- Google Chrome
--Firefox
+- Firefox
--Safari
+- Safari
--Microsoft Edge
+- Microsoft Edge

 ## Creation
 This website was created using:
--HTML5
+- HTML5
--CSS
+- CSS

 ## Link to website